lmondada/dphil-thesis/content/01_intro/01_compilation.md

 formalism has its roots in quantum information theory, the field that gave birth to quantum computing and makes for an ideal framework to develop the theory and optimisation techniques.
-However, it does not include any of the fundaments of compiler and programming language design that make classical software engineering as composable and scalable as it is today.
+However, it does not include any of the fundaments of compiler and programming language design that make classical software as composable and scalable as it is today.

 <!-- prettier-ignore -->
 For example, there is no concept of subroutine or function calls; neither can a